 Developing our employees is key for us: we want our employees to continuously grow in their current roles and responsibilities and develop their potential, skills and competences.
 This is reflected in many different initiatives and aspects of our business.
 We have invested in our employees' capacity building and training.
-In 2014 we rolled out our new corporate values through training programs across the operations.
+In 2014 we rolled out our new corporate values through training programs across the operations that have been ongoing to date.
 Another theme that remains important is the continuous development of our leadership capabilities, within departments and across the group.